Band: New Power Generation

 • Making of original line-up

-After Miko Weaver leaves Prince’s band (immediately following the Nude Tour), Levi Seacer, Jr. switches from bass to guitar.
-Sonny Thomson, soon renamed Sonny T. is enlisted as bass player.
-His first public performance with The NPG is in early October 1990, backing up Tevin Campbell for his TV appearance at the Arsenio Hall Show.
-While rehearsals with the partially new band take place in December 1990, Tommy Elm soon re-named Tommy Barbarella is enlisted to replace Dr. Fink.
-In early September 1991 the name New Power Generation is first attributed to the new band line up.
+After Miko Weaver left Prince’s band (immediately following the Nude Tour), Levi Seacer, Jr. switched from bass to guitar.
+Sonny Thomson, soon renamed Sonny T. was enlisted as bass player.
+His first public performance with The NPG was in early October 1990, backing up Tevin Campbell for his TV appearance at the Arsenio Hall Show.
+While rehearsals with the partially new band took place in December 1990, Tommy Elm soon re-named Tommy Barbarella was enlisted to replace Dr. Fink.
+In early September 1991 the name, New Power Generation, was first attributed to the new band line up.

 • Band members additions

-Lori Elle (Werner) (as 'Diamond') and Robia LaMorte ( as 'Pearl') are recruited as dancers for the Diamonds And Pearls Tour only.
-A DJ, William "Diamond J." Graves, is also with the band only for the tour.
-Also enrolled as a dancer on the Diamonds And Pearls Tour is Mayte Garcia.
-Following the 1992 Diamonds And Pearls Tour, when dancers Lori Elle (Werner) & Robia LaMorte leave, Mayte stays on as a dancer, also due to her developing romantic involvement with Prince.
-She will perform with The NPG until late 1995, and occasionally afterwards.
+Lori Elle (Werner) (as 'Diamond') and Robia LaMorte ( as 'Pearl') were recruited as dancers for the Diamonds And Pearls Tour only.
+A DJ, William "Diamond J." Graves, was also with the band only for the tour.
+Also enrolled as a dancer on the Diamonds And Pearls Tour was Mayte Garcia.
+Following the 1992 Diamonds And Pearls Tour, when dancers Lori Elle (Werner) and Robia LaMorte left, Mayte stayed on as a dancer, also due to her developing romantic involvement with Prince.
+She performed with The NPG until late 1995, and occasionally afterwards.

-During the Diamonds And Pearls Tour The NPG is augmented with an initially nameless horn section, later dubbed the NPG Hornz, comprising Michael Nelson, Brian Gallagher, Kathy J., Dave Jensen and Steve Strand.
-The NPG Hornz are reinstated for the ensuing Act I and Act II Tours, replacing Brian Gallagher with Kenni Holmen by mid 1994
+During the Diamonds And Pearls Tour The NPG was augmented with an initially nameless horn section, later dubbed the NPG Hornz, comprising Michael Nelson, Brian Gallagher, Kathy J., Dave Jensen and Steve Strand.
+The NPG Hornz were reinstated for the ensuing Act I and Act II Tours, replacing Brian Gallagher with Kenni Holmen by mid 1994

-Rosie Gaines leaves the band in late 1992, and is replaced by Morris Hayes whom, even when he hasn’t been in the line up constantly, would become the longest serving member of the band, and eventually became its leader until he quit in September 2012.
-Tony Mosley, Kirk Johnson and Damon Dickson, collectively known as The Game Boyz have a prominent role in the pre-NPG live band.
-They are retained for the Diamonds And Pearls and Act I Tours, but are absent from the Act II Tour backing band, although they do perform with some of the support act sets The NPG did in Europe in August 1993 on the Act II Tour.
+Rosie Gaines left the band in late 1992, and was replaced by Morris Hayes who, although not featuring in the line up constantly, would become the longest serving member of the band, and eventually became its leader until he quit in September 2012.
+Tony Mosley, Kirk Johnson and Damon Dickson, collectively known as The Game Boyz had a prominent role in the pre-NPG live band.
+They were retained for the Diamonds And Pearls and Act I Tours, but were absent from the Act II Tour backing band, although they did perform with some of The NPG support act sets The NPG in Europe in August 1993 on the Act II Tour.

 1994-1996 Line-up